-Unsurprisingly, local law firm managing partners are working hard to maintain their business during these tough times.
-Inflation rather than Venezuela’s economic collapse remains the most pressing issue.
-In 2021, the country’s annual inflation rate reached 686.4%.
+Despite this, inflation remains a pressing issue.
+In 2023, inflation reached almost 400%.
 For law firms, this means pay packets are routinely reassessed, and remuneration in US dollars is commonplace across the board.

-Narrow profit margins mean firms must make tough decisions over who to keep on.
-Junior lawyers have been hit hardest.
-The associate job market at top firms is largely stagnant and the prospect of a promotion at most firms is negligible, although Leĝa Abogados bucked the trend by making six promotions in 2021.
-Meanwhile, partners, once prioritised for retention, are sometimes forced to move on or retire early.
+Small profit margins mean firms make tough decisions and junior lawyers have been hit hardest.
+The associate market at top firms is largely stagnant and the prospect of a promotion at most firms is negligible.
+D’Empaire bucked this trend in 2022 by promoting two associates to partner and counsel.
+Meanwhile, partners are sometimes forced to move on or retire early.
 As for structural reforms, career path institutionalisation has been put on hold at most firms.
-Concern over who will replace the current generation of partners is widespread.
-On the plus side, however, Venezuelan firms operate with an exceptionally low partner–associate ratio (compared to other Latin American firms), partly as budgets do not allow for large departments, meaning clients benefit from an important level of partner involvement.
+However, this means that Venezuelan firms operate with an exceptionally low partner–associate ratio (compared to other Latin American firms), partly as budgets do not allow for large departments.

-The firms in this chapter have shown remarkable resilience over the years, helped by the sustained demand for labour, disputes and regulatory counsel.
-White-collar and compliance advice is a new source of work driven by recent US and European Union sanctions.
+Venezuelan firms have demonstrated remarkable resilience over the years, helped by the continued demand for labour, disputes and regulatory advice.
+White-collar and compliance assistance is a new source of work driven by recent US and European Union sanctions.

-Other areas of law are not performing so well.
-Firms with especially strong reputations for M&A work can get work on distressed acquisitions and large cross-border deals, but these transactions are out of reach for most Venezuelan firms.
-The same holds for firms known for their banking and finance know-how.
-Unsurprisingly, few banks are willing to lend money given the state of Venezuela’s economy, while only investors willing to accept massive risk are putting money into the country’s industries.
+Other areas of law are still not performing well.
+Firms with especially strong reputations for M&A work can get work on distressed acquisitions and large cross-border deals, but these transactions are out of reach for the majority of firms in this chapter.
+Banking and finance practices are also underworked as very few banks are willing to lend money given the state of Venezuela’s economy, while only investors willing to accept massive risks are putting money into the country’s industries.

-In 2021, global firm Dentons absorbed a local tax boutique, Vallenilla, Escalante & Asociados.
-Dentons, which operates as Despacho de Abogados miembros de Dentons in Venezuela, strengthened its tax abilities to better serve local and international clients looking to do business in Venezuela.
-Baker McKenzie, the only other international firm in this chapter, remains an important player in the market.
+In recent years, global firm Dentons absorbed a local tax boutique, Vallenilla, Escalante & Asociados.
+Despacho de Abogados miembros de Dentons in Venezuela and Baker McKenzie are the only international firms in this chapter.